kandrio/emoFeatExtract/README.md

 # emoFeatExtract
-Speech emotion recognition feature extraction python package
+A feature extraction package for speech emotion recognition.